 We work to protect human rights and labor rights across our direct operations and supply chain by upholding strong standards and policies, developing and implementing rights-respecting management practices, and by responding promptly to concerns and violations when they arise.
-The Code of Business Conduct and Ethics is our principal guide for the way we do business.
+The Marvell Code is our principal guide for the way we do business.
 The Code articulates our position on forced labor, child labor and overall human rights.
 We also establish standards for our employees and members of our Board of Directors through our Global Human Rights Policy, referenced in the Code.